teymurgahramanov/app22/README.md

 # App22
-_The most useful web application to perform labs and tests in a container environment!_
+_The most useful web application to perform tests in the Kubernetes!_

 ## Features ###
 With App22 you can do the following: